joe-irving/axedrax/about.md

 # Demands

-1. Tell the truth
+1. Tell the Truth: Biomass ≠ Green
 1. Defund Biomass
-1. Fund Community Solutions
+1. Fund Real Solutions

-## Tell the truth
+## Tell the Truth: Biomass ≠ Green

-Biomass is not a renewable form of fuel.
-Destroying old growth forests for fuel is not sustainable.
-In the last year alone Drax received £832 million in subsidies from the UK government meant for renewables.
-This money, taken from the public, has been used to fund the destruction of forests and health world-wide.
-By classifying biomass as renewable this allows them to take billions from the public whilst destroying the planet.
-The government must be honest about the harm caused by biofuels, to the planet and people around the world.

-It is time for governments and corporations to tell the truth about biomass.
+Governments and corporations be honest: biomass causes irreparable damage to the health of people and our life support systems.
+Classifying burning trees as renewable is a scam and the government is making us pay for it.

 ## Defund Biomass

-Remove the £billions in subsidies given Drax and other biomass power stations around the UK.
-This money is used to fund death and destruction around the world, harming people of colour and poorer communities the most whilst corporations profit.
-If we stop the money we stop the train of destruction.
+Remove the ££ billions in subsidies given to Drax and other biomass power stations in the UK.
+This money funds death and destruction around the world, harming POC and poorer communities the most whilst corporations profit.
+If we stop the money, we stop the destruction.

-## Fund Community Solutions
+## Fund Real Solutions

-The £billions given to biomass should be used to fund a just transition: furlough; retrain and transfer workers in the biomass industry; invest in education, affordable housing and health; fund genuine renewable energy; develop a plan of de-growth moving away from profit motives fuelling the climate crisis towards community based solutions.
+The £ billions given to biomass should be used to fund a just transition: furlough; retrain and transfer workers in the biomass industry; invest in education, affordable housing and health; fund genuine renewable energy.
+We must develop a plan of moving away from profit motives, which are fuelling the climate crisis, towards community based solutions.

 ---